Chemical Skin Peels

 Will I be able to go out in the sun after a chemical skin peel?

 Your skin will be more susceptible to sun damage up to 4 four weeks after the treatment as the peel resurfaces the skin.
 I recommend that a sun protection cream of at least SPF 30 is worn permanently to reduce the effects of sun damage and ageing.
 If travelling to a hot climate, I recommend a skin peel is postponed until you return home from your journey, if this is not possible then you need to reapply your sunscreen every 4 hours whilst outside.

 Are the skin peels good for scarring?

-Pigmentation marks caused by sun damage can be removed or reduced by skin peels.
-However, there is a small risk that a skin peel could cause hypopigmentation marks to the skin.
+Pigmentation caused by sun damage can be removed or reduced by skin peels.
+However, there is a small risk that a skin peel could cause hypopigmentation (lighter areas) marks to the skin.
 Dark skins, such as Asian and black skins are more prone to this damage; they can still be treated with preparation to the skin before the peel.

 I know there is alot of information on this page, so well done if you made it all the way down here!
 If you have any questions, please do drop me a email or book yourself in for a consultation.